Logotype for Ryman Healthcare Ltd

 • Net profit after tax was a loss of $436.8 million, impacted by restatements, impairments, and one-off items.

-• Net tangible assets per share declined to 418.2cps from 589.7cps, mainly due to valuation changes, restatements, and the equity raise.
+• Net tangible assets per share declined to 418.2cps from 589.7cps due to valuation changes and equity raise.

 Outlook and guidance

-• Cash performance in FY26 to benefit from lower cost structures, reduced capital spend, and lower interest costs.
+• Cash performance in FY26 to benefit from lower costs, reduced capital spend, and lower interest costs.

-• Continued focus on cost reduction, cash release from stock and land bank, and improved sales effectiveness.
+• Continued focus on cost reduction, cash release from unsold stock, and disciplined capital management.

 Partial view of Summaries dataset, powered by Quartr API